-Do I have to live on campus?
+Do I have to live in university housing?

 Can I request a specific roommate?